francisjervis/Flask-Langchain/README.md

 Set the user id using the set_user_id method in your app's login callback.
 If no user id is set, the session id will be used.

+# Overview
+Flask-Langchain adds a session and conversation id to the Flask session object, along with a user id if provided.
+After the extension is initialized, the LangchainFlaskMemory object exposes chat_memory and chroma_vector_store properties which can be used to create ConversationFlaskMemory and ChromaVectorStore objects, respectively.
+Messages are retrieved by conversation id, and document collections are organized by user id.
+If no user id is provided, the session id is used instead, allowing for anonymous users (note that some LLM providers, including OpenAI, discourage the use of their APIs in unauthenticated contexts).

+These classes inherit from the Langchain BaseChatMemory and ChromaVectorStore classes, and can be used in the same way.

 # Installation

 Coming soon - for now, clone the repo and import the Flask-Langchain.extension module.

+Requires Flask-SQLAlchemy.

 # Known issues

 - Incorrect formatting of conversation history (as a string representation of a list of BaseMessages).
 - After it is initialized, you have to access the LangchainFlaskMemory object using `current_app.extensions['langchain_chat_memory']` - this could be improved
 - Test coverage may be incomplete
+- Supports in-memory Chroma database only

 # Example usage